Absent tryouts, NFL hopefuls from Minnesota look for options to lost dreams

 "Obviously, I would not be in the NFL if this happened in my rookie year," Thielen said.
 "It's kind of crazy to think about those things.
 But the best athletes, they can adapt."

 Hurdles for prospective players started before rookie minicamps were shelved.
-Winston DeLattiboudere, former Gophers defensive end, wasn’t invited to the NFL scouting combine in February.
-He, like many, anticipated the Gophers’ March 25 pro day as his chance to show off to NFL scouts, but it was canceled.
+Winston DeLattiboudere, a former Gophers defensive end, wasn't invited to the NFL scouting combine in February.
+He, like many, anticipated the Gophers' March 25 pro day as his chance to show off to NFL scouts.
+It was canceled.

 DeLattiboudere made his own stage.
 He recruited former Maryland high school teammates who played at Division II programs to record their own "pro day" on cellphone video.
 DeLattiboudere took notes on combine drills run by top prospects such as Iowa's A.J.
 Epenesa, a second-round pick by the Buffalo Bills, and mimicked them for a video sent to NFL and CFL teams.